ksenia007/dlaCluster/README.md

 <td><img src="/sampleImages/movie6.gif" width=250></td>
 </table></center>

-It is insteresting to note, that all the gifs run out of order with repsect to each other.
+It is insteresting to note, that all the gifs run out of order with respect to each other.
 This happens because every cluster needs variable time to run.